-Component Recommendation Description Requirements.
-CPU 8+ CPU The more CPU you provision, the more parallelism and higher throughput you can achieve.
-DU processes N documents in parallel, where N is the total number of worker cores in the cluster (minus 1-2 CPU per node for management processes).
-Since the nature of unstructured documents varies greatly from case to case and the number of annotations per document can vary significantly, Cambridge Semantics recommends that you start with at least 16 CPU per worker node.
+Component Requirement least 16 CPU per worker node.
 If you are deploying servers in a cloud environment, choose compute optimized machines that can be scaled to add CPU if needed.
 RAM 16+ GB Unless you plan to process excessively large or complex documents, such as documents with many graphics, you do not need to provision a significant amount of RAM.
 Typical installations deploy about 2 GB RAM per CPU.
-Disk Space 10+ GB When documents and the generated RDF files are stored on the shared file system, the DU installation path does not require a significant amount of disk space.
-Java 8 Java 8 Java 8 is included in the installer.
+Disk Space 10+ GB Java 17 Java 17 is included in the Anzo DU installer.
 Java does not need to be pre-installed on the DU host servers.
-Ports 2551 By default, the worker nodes use port 2551 for communication to the leader node.
-You can choose
+Ports When worker nodes are installed on separate servers, port 2551 needs to be open on those servers to allow communication back to the leader.
+File System The Anzo file store (shared file system) must be accessible from each DU server in the cluster.
+For more information about the shared file system, see Shared File Storage Requirements.